White, Memphis top Florida Atlantic 25-10 in Montgomery Bowl

 FLAGGED

-There was a little scuffling in the game, with Florida Atlantic starting left guard Desmond Noel ejected for fighting in the final seconds of the first half with a shove to a Memphis player's face mask.
+There was a little scuffling in the game, with Florida Atlantic starting left guard Desmond Noel ejected for fighting in the final seconds of the first half with a shove to Memphis linebacker JJ Russell's face mask.
 Silverfield was also called for unsportsmanlike conduct.
+He said it was a selfish act on his part.

+“I was just telling him (the official) how much I liked his outfit," he quipped when asked what he said.
+"I was wishing him Happy Holidays and he must have thought I said something else.”

 UP NEXT

-Florida Atlantic gets its quarterbacks back but loses key players like outside linebacker Leighton McCarthy, running back James Charles, receiver TJ Chase and cornerback Zyon Gilbert.
+Florida Atlantic gets its quarterbacks back but loses key players like McCarthy, running back James Charles, receiver TJ Chase and cornerback Zyon Gilbert.
 Scheduled to visit Florida on Sept.
 4.

 Memphis must replace White, the school career leader in passing yards and touchdowns and wins as a starting quarterback, but Austin is only a junior.
 All-conference defensive lineman O'Bryan Goodson is also a senior.